I start with the disclaimer “this is a joke”. I am not good enough to give lessons 🙂 Let’s just get some fun.

 Cut and match the original patch.

-Spot few points.
+Clean and spot few points.

 Spot (in my case spit) the entire patch.